Ulcer prevention

 Symptoms of pressure ulcers

-In the ‘Stop the Pressure 2023’ campaign, the Society of Tissue Viability says ‘Every contact counts’:
+In the ‘Stop the Pressure 2024’ campaign, the Society of Tissue Viability says their overall focus for the week is:

 The Society of Tissue Viability has produced a Powerpoint presentation with narration that explains why pressure ulcer risk assessment is so important.